qihs/dbe/README.md

 Run example1.m

-### Example 2: Distributed Computation of Eqilibrium of Gene Regulartory Network
+### Example 2: Distributed Computation of Eqilibrium of Gene Regulartory Network with eleven nodes

 (1) Conceptual Implementation:

-Run example2_conceptual.m.
+Run example2_conceptual.m

 Note: In Step 3 of Algorithm 2, the projection is directed computed as outcomes of a distributed algorithm.